eormeno-idei/microservicios-api/app/Services/UI/Components/CALENDAR_COMPONENT_CONTEXT.md

 - `minHeight(string $height)`: Sets the minimum height of the day cells (e.g., '40px').
 - `maxHeight(string $height)`: Sets the maximum height of the day cells.
 - `cellSize(string $size)`: Sets a fixed width and height for the day cells (e.g., '40px').
 Overrides min/max height logic and forces grid columns to match this size.
+- `eventBorderRadius(string $radius)`: Sets the border radius for event layers (e.g., '50%' for circles, '8px' for rounded corners).

 ## Data Structures